KaiFig/Unit_3/Project/read_me.md

 db.run_save(query)
 db.close()
 ```
-**Fig x** This is from my main python file, during the signup, the user inputs their new password and verifies it, then it calls the function which was imported at the top of the file.
+**Fig 15** This is from my main python file, during the signup, the user inputs their new password and verifies it, then it calls the function which was imported at the top of the file.
 This enables the users passwords to be encrypted and protected

 ## Kivy MD
 KivyMD ws the software tool that we used to create the GUI that the user will interact with.
 This is important as the user therefore doesn't see all of the code and instead only sees the interface.